adithyaprad/Evident/README.md

 ## When this project is useful

-GroundRAG is useful if you want to:
+Evident is useful if you want to:

 * understand why a RAG system produced a specific answer
 * compare chunking strategies on real documents